ritikk7/CourseGPT/README.md

 _What type of data will it store?_

+Data objects include: Users, Schools, Courses, Chats, Messages, and Feedback.
+There are additional data objects necessary for stretch goals.

 _What will users be able to do with this data?_

+They will be able to select a school and a course that they are interested in learning about, and begin asking questions (generating messages) to CourseGPT.
+They will also be able to view their chat history, delete chats or messages, and copy and paste the chat messages to outside sources.
+Additionally, they can change their user profile by editing their email and password.

 - changing user profile
 - copy the responses (copying feature)